top of page

 Do I need 4WD to access my homestead?

-The land is rugged mountain terrain.
+Shepherd’s Valley is rugged Appalachian mountain terrain.
 Many areas require:

 Is full-time living required?